Skip to main content

 Why should I participate in a clinical trial?

 People volunteer for clinical trials for many reasons.
 Some people join clinical trials to help doctors and researchers learn more about a disease and improve health care.
-Other people, such as those with health conditions, join to try new or advanced treatments that aren’t widely available.
+Other people, such as those with health conditions, join to try treatments that aren’t widely available.

 Researchers usually study people who have a specific health condition.
 Researchers sometimes need to compare data from volunteers with no health conditions to data from people with specific health conditions so they can use that information to learn more about the disease.